KonuTech/machine-learning-zoomcamp-capstone-02/README.md

 This repository contains the final project for the [Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) course provided by [DataTalks.Club](https://datatalks.club/).

 The goal of the project is to apply what we have learned during the course.
 This project aims to develop an exemplary Kubernetes cluster deployment using [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) for [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) architecture.
-The binary image classifier attempts to determine whether an image shows a pizza.
-The overview of the approach is explained in following [video](https://github.com/DataTalksClub/machine-learning-zoomcamp/blob/master/11-kserve/05-tensorflow-kserve.md).
+Trained binary image classifier attempts to determine whether an image shows a pizza.
+The overview of the approach is explained in following [video](https://github.com/DataTalksClub/machine-learning-zoomcamp/blob/master/10-kubernetes/05-kubernetes-intro.md).

-In summary, the cluster consists of two services.
+In summary, developed cluster consists of two services.
 One is responsible for serving a model, while the other handles traffic maintenance.
 The latter is referred to as a LoadBalancer, which acts as a gateway for requests sent to the cluster.
 Requests are registered and forwarded thanks to port forwarding between architectural components.

 The following video shows how the project works in a humorous way (click the image below to start short youtube video):